 Once again I was totally blown away with STL's ability to get us in the right place, at the right time, under very difficult conditions.
 Our guide, a fourteen year veteran on the river, said he had never seen it so high or swift.
 This would seriously limit our opportunities to the bears traveling up and down the river; however, I was quickly that this was all we needed.
 And it was.
 We were on bears all day, everyday, and I got almost everything I’d hoped for-almost because you have to have a reason to go back.
 In addition to jam packed photo action, we fished for two hours each of the last three days and returned home with 50 lbs of beautiful sockeye salmon filets.
 Slamming Salmon, through the lens and with the rod, what a thrill - as well as fine table-fare.If you are serious about your photography, and are serious about improving every aspect of it, you owe yourself an adventure with Shoot the Light - you will never regret it.

 Thanks, Danny Womack

-Our plan is to head out each morning via boat from our beautiful lodge/cabin base to photograph brown bears as they fish for salmon along a wild river and pound fish in abundance along a remote lake shore.
+Our plan is to head out each morning via boat from our lodge/cabin base to photograph brown bears as they fish for salmon along a wild river and pound fish in abundance.
 This is a highly productive workshop offering photographers unspoiled wilderness environments in which to shoot unique wild brown bear images.
 Unlike other locations bear activity is not dependent on the ebb and flow of the tide.

 For those wishing to fly-fish this world class river hosts sockeye, chum, silver, grayling, char, rainbow trout and even pike.
 It is in a word AMAZING!!!!
 Many of us fished during lulls in activity.
 Fish and bring home a 50lb box of fresh salmon fillets for all to enjoy at no additional expense ($700 value)